MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/multicloud-support-instance-awareness.md

 With multi-cloud support enabled, user will have the option to create a `PublicClientApplication` with global authority and if a user enters a username from a national cloud, MSAL will return the token to access resource on the national cloud.

 Currently, multi-cloud support is available for `Interactive flows` for web.

-## Sample to enable multi-cloud support:
+## Sample to enable multi-cloud support

 ```csharp
     IPublicClientApplication pca = PublicClientApplicationBuilder